Anurag-bahuguna/Anurag-bahuguna/README.md

 - **Others**: REST APIs, GraphQL, Responsive Design

 ## 🌱 My Latest Projects
-- [Project 1](link): A brief description of what this project is about.
+- [Project 1](link): this is my most recent project of E commerce website using frontend completely from scratch.
 - [Project 2](link): A brief description of what this project is about.

 ## 🤝 Let's Connect